A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: DISTRIBUTION GRID EQUIPMENT IMPACTS

-\textbf{Existing Methods to Mitigate the Impacts}: Capacitors that are often operated under uncertain loading conditions when placed in a climate controlled environment helps mitigate failure of capacitor banks.
-A study of capacitor internal heat generation, reported in IEEE Transactions on Industry Applications \cite{el2002thermal} revealed that for a given capacitance and winding area, short windings of larger diameter generated far less internal temperature rise than tall windings.
-The article compares four capacitors with equal $\mu$F, voltage rating, film thickness and thickness of metallization thickness.
+\textbf{Existing Methods to Mitigate the Impacts}: Capacitors that are often operated under uncertain loading conditions can be placed in a climate-controlled environment to help mitigate the risk of failure.
+A study of capacitor internal heat generation, reported in IEEE Transactions on Industry Applications \cite{el2002thermal}, revealed that for a given capacitance and winding area, short windings of larger diameter generated far less internal temperature rise than tall windings.
+The article compares four capacitors with equal $\mu$F, voltage rating, film thickness and thickness of metallization.
 The only difference is the height of the four capacitors.
-The conclusion was that the optimized winding construction for capacitors is a short coil which results in a relatively larger diameter.
+The conclusion was that the optimized winding construction for capacitors is a short coil, which results in a relatively larger diameter.
 Although it may be less expensive to produce capacitors with tall windings, they do not handle heat as well as short windings.

-Use a reactor in series with capacitors whenever harmonics are present on the electrical system to which capacitors will be applied.
-Use 7\% detuning reactor (tunes capacitor at $3.78^{th}$ harmonic) to protect power factor capacitors \cite{pqmc_bat}.
-This reduces heat as it reduces over current in the line.
+Further, it is recommended to use a reactor in series with capacitors whenever harmonics are present on the electrical system to which capacitors will be applied.
+Use a 7\% detuning reactor (tunes capacitor at $3.78^{\textnormal{th}}$ harmonic) to protect power factor capacitors \cite{pqmc_bat}.
+This reduces heat by reducing over current in the line.